PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 **Using AWS Config Rules, CloudWatch Events Rules, and Lambda**

 ## Create an S3 Bucket for CloudTrail Trail
+1. Go to the [S3](https://console.aws.amazon.com/s3/) console

+## Create a Cloudtrail Trail
 1. Go to the [CloudTrail](https://console.aws.amazon.com/cloudtrail/) console

-## Create a Cloudtrail Trail

 ## Cloudwatch Logs

-## SNS Topic for Config
+1. Go to the [CloudWatch](https://console.aws.amazon.com/cloudwatch/) console

-## SNS Subscription for Config
+## SNS Topic and Subscription for Config
+1. Go to the [Simple Notification Service](https://console.aws.amazon.com/sns/) console.

 ## Create an S3 Bucket for Config
+1. Go to the [S3](https://console.aws.amazon.com/s3/) console

 ## Create an AWS Config Recorder
+1. Go to the [Config](https://console.aws.amazon.com/config/) console

 NOTE: This creates a Config Delivery Channel

 ## Create an S3 Bucket in violation
+1. Go to the [S3](https://console.aws.amazon.com/s3/) console

-## Create a S3 Bucket Policy
+**Create a S3 Bucket Policy**

 ## Create an IAM Policy for Lambda
+1. Go to the [IAM](https://console.aws.amazon.com/iam/) console

 ## Create an IAM Role for Lambda
+1. Go to the [IAM](https://console.aws.amazon.com/iam/) console

-## Create a Lambda function AWS::Lambda::Function
+## Create a Lambda function
+1. Go to the [Lambda](https://console.aws.amazon.com/lambda/) console

 ## Create a Config Rule (Managed Rule which runs Lambda function)
+1. Go to the [Config](https://console.aws.amazon.com/config/) console

 1. Publish SNS Topic remediation

-## Cloudwatch Event Rule AWS::Events::Rule
+## Cloudwatch Event Rule
+1. Go to the [CloudWatch](https://console.aws.amazon.com/cloudwatch/) console

 1. Cloudwatch Event Pattern
 2. Cloudwatch Event Target